Buy Now Pay Later (BNPL): The Definitive Guide

 bnpl guide

 Consolidate bills and BNPL payments, effortlessly manage your budget, and avoid overdraft fees.
-Join Cushion now and build your credit history with the payments you're already making!
+Join Cushion now and take control of your finances with ease!

-Sign up for Free
+Sign up

 What Is Buy Now Pay Later?

-Buy Now Pay Later, often shortened to BNPL, is an alternative payment option that allows you to split up a purchase into several equal payments, or installments, with the first installment due at checkout.
+Buy Now Pay Later, often shortened to BNPL, is an alternative payment option that allows you to split up a purchase into several equal installments, with the first installment due at checkout.
 BNPL is most commonly used for online purchases but can also be used when shopping in-store.

 How Does Buy Now Pay Later Work?